-The rattle-bang, the scraping noise, funneled by low-frequency thumping, has been creeping toward my ship for days.
-The beacon—that’s what the few now-evacuated resident scientists call it—a small inaccessible volume of the larger inner space the outer people named the sphere.
+The rattle-bang, the scraping noise funneled by low-frequency thumping, has been creeping toward my ship for days.
+The beacon—that’s what the few now-evacuated scientists call it—a small inaccessible volume of the larger inner space the outer people named the sphere.

-To investigate the massless, skewed apeirogon, you first need to get within another slightly more accessible, weirdness.
+To investigate the skewed apeirogon, you need to get within another slightly more accessible weirdness.
 If you could see inside the zone, the planet would appear as a world with all surface areas looking inward toward their direct opposite on the other side.
 Like I said, weird.
-You can’t really look in from the outside, but we can detect it from there.
-To view it, you must be inside the sphere-field.
+You can’t look in from the outside, but we can detect it from there.
+To view it, you must be inside the sphere field.
 From that perspective, it seems much like any other barely habitable rocky planet, circling an ordinary M-class star in an organized universe—just not ours.
-The only lifeforms here are moss, lichen, and a few species of insects.
+The only lifeforms here are moss and lichen.

-Because the beacon has been changing of late, the Congress of Worlds sent me—a sacrificial goat—to confront or greet who knows what.
-My ship and its contents are considered more valuable than I am, but still expendable.
-I hope whatever is causing the reverberations is merely rolling over in its sleep, not readying for a . . . well I’m not sure what.
+Because the beacon has been changing, the Congress of Worlds sent me—a sacrificial goat—to confront or greet who knows what.
+My ship and its contents are considered more valuable than I am but still expendable.
+I hope whatever is causing the reverberations is merely rolling over in its sleep, not readying for a . . . well, I’m not sure what.
 My mind oscillates between the benign to the horrifyingly gruesome.

-So here I sit, waiting, chauffer and baby sitter on a desolate desert plain populated by swarms of gnats who see me as the best dinner they’ll ever have in their brief life spans.
+So here I sit, waiting, a babysitter on a desolate plain populated by swarms of gnats who see me as the best dinner they’ll ever have in their brief lifetime.
 My only entertainment is watching rivulets of sand flowing like slow water down the wind-formed slopes after each land-shaking deep throb from the unknown.
-The thousands of sensors I’ve planted, for hundreds of miles outward, measure every slight change in every energy spectrum.
+For hundreds of miles outward, the thousands of sensors I’ve planted measure every change in energy spectrums.
 According to the readings, I’m in the exact center of the disturbance, though, paradoxically, there is no discernible direction pointing back to a source.

 Finally released, I went my way with legal possession of the starship I’d taken to the inner folds.
-In my pockets, I had enough credits to keep me satisfied for two lifetimes.
+I have enough credits to keep me satisfied for two lifetimes in my pockets.
 After that, I’d need to find a job.
-They didn’t know it, but I brought someone back with me.
+They don’t know it, but I brought someone back with me.
 Her name is Torch.